Position

 Responsibilities:

-• Maintain and update databases to ensure data accuracy and completeness.
+• Maintain and update databases regularly.

 Qualifications

-• Bachelor’s degree in Data Science, Statistics, Computer Science, or a related field.
+• Bachelor’s degree in Statistics, Data Science, Computer Science, or a related field.

 • Proficiency in data analysis tools and software (e.g., Excel, SQL, Python, R).

-• Excellent organizational and time-management skills.
+• Excellent attention to detail and organizational skills.

 Is becoming a Data Collector a good career path?

-Choosing this career path has its own set of advantages and challenges.
-Here are some pros and cons to consider:
+However, the role has its challenges.
+Below are some pros and cons to consider:

 • Pros: